Borx25/CPU-Raytracing-experiments/README.md

   - Only lambertian is implemented at the moment

 ## Additional complications implemented: [WIP]
+  - Bounding volume hierarchy for faster traversal of the scene
+  - SIMD sphere intersection
   - Light sampling and multiple importance sampling
   - Tracing adn shading a stream of rays instead of individual rays
   - Median of means instead of mean as the estimator to reduce fireflies